noahba65/cap-stone-PDAT/README.md

 Divvy's expansion has led to a significant imbalance in bike availability across different stations, with some stations facing shortages and others an excess.
 Traditional manual rebalancing strategies have been inadequate in addressing these dynamic changes.
 This project proposes a novel approach using advanced predictive modeling to anticipate bike availability, thereby informing more effective rebalancing strategies.

 ## Methodology
-The methodology revolves around adapting the StemGNN model, initially designed for traffic forecasting, to the specific context of bike sharing systems.
+The methodology revolves around adapting the StemGNN model, initially designed for traffic forecasting, to the specific context of bike-sharing systems.
 The model treats each bike station as a node in a network, analyzing spatial-temporal data to forecast dock availability.
 Key aspects of the methodology include:

 1. **Data Acquisition and Processing**: Historical data from the Chicago Data Portal, covering dock availability at various stations, is used.
 The data spans from March to September 2022 and includes detailed information about station statuses at 10-minute intervals.
 This data is cleaned and reformatted to suit the needs of the StemGNN model.
 Relevant scripts and processes for this stage are available in the [data_setup directory](src/data_setup),